Bala-Medicherla/RNA_SEQ_analysis_R/README.md

 sample_metadata – sample IDs, tumor/normal labels, and subtype
 This structure resembles public breast cancer datasets (e.g., TCGA-BRCA).

-**Analysis Workflow**:
+## Analysis Workflow:
 This project follows a simplified but realistic genomics analysis workflow, similar to the early stages of an RNA-seq study.

-  1. Data import and preparation
+  1. **Data import and preparation**:
      The expression matrix and sample metadata were read from Excel files.
 Gene identifiers were separated from the numeric expression values, and the data were formatted into a matrix suitable for downstream statistical analysis.

-2. Quality control (QC)
+  2. **Quality control (QC)**:
      Basic quality checks were performed by calculating library sizes (total expression per sample).
 These were visualized using bar plots to ensure that no samples showed extreme or unexpected behavior.

-3. Log transformation
+  3. **Log transformation**:
       A log₂(x + 1) transformation was applied to stabilize variance across genes.
 This step helps make downstream visualizations, such as PCA and heatmaps, easier to interpret.

-4. Differential expression analysis (Tumor vs. Normal) Differential expression was assessed by performing a simple t-test for each gene to compare tumor and normal samples.
+  4. **Differential expression analysis (Tumor vs. Normal)**:
+      Differential expression was assessed by performing a simple t-test for each gene to compare tumor and normal samples.
 For each gene, log₂ fold change, p-values, and FDR-adjusted p-values (using the Benjamini–Hochberg method) were calculated, and genes were ranked by statistical significance.

-5. Visualization and interpretation
+  5. **Visualization and interpretation**:
-Several plots were generated to summarize the results:
+      Plots which are generated to summarize the results:
       Volcano plot to highlight up- and down-regulated genes.
       PCA plot to visualize sample-level separation between tumor and normal groups.
       Heatmap showing the top 50 differentially expressed genes.

-Key Results:
+## Key Results:

 The PCA shows that tumor and normal samples cluster separately based on gene expression, with additional variation likely reflecting breast cancer subtypes.
 The overall pattern matches what is typically observed in breast cancer studies.
 ![image alt](https://github.com/Bala-Medicherla/Breast-cancer-Gene-expression-analysis/blob/9837cead6d7ec579d7669ec7c8afd45fb221c1a5/pca_tumor_normal.png)